for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

-In the ```.ctl``` found right up here just few parameters are present and it's possible to customize analyses more deeply.
+In the ```.ctl``` found right up here just few parameters are present and it's possible to customize analyses even more deeply.

 In this analysis we are going to compare two models - one with omega = 0.1 and one with omega 2.0 - and subsequently compare their likelihoods, to asses which is the best fit for our data.